awslabs/sagemaker-debugger/README.md

 Amazon SageMaker Debugger can be used inside or outside of SageMaker.
 However the built-in rules that AWS provides are only available for SageMaker training.
 Scenarios of usage can be classified into the following three cases.

-### Using SageMaker Debugger with Zero Script Change of Your Training Script
+#### Using SageMaker Debugger with Zero Script Change of Your Training Script

 Here you specify which rules to use when setting up the estimator and run your existing script without no change.
 For an example of this, see [Running a Rule with Zero Script Change on SageMaker](#running-a-rule-with-zero-script-change-on-sageMaker).

-### Using SageMaker Debugger on Bring Your Own Container
+#### Using SageMaker Debugger on Bring Your Own Container

 You can use Debugger with your training script on your own container making only a minimal modification to your training script to add SageMaker Debugger's `Hook`.
 For an example template of code to use Debugger on your own container in TensorFlow 2.x frameworks, see [Running on Your Own Container](#Running-on-Your-Own-Container).

-Refer to the following instruction pages to set up Debugger in your preferred framework.
+See the following instruction pages to set up Debugger in your preferred framework.
   - [TensorFlow](tensorflow.md)
   - [PyTorch](pytorch.md)
   - [MXNet](mxnet.md)
   - [XGBoost](xgboost.md)

-### Non-SageMaker
+#### Using SageMaker Debugger on a Non-SageMaker Environment

-Here you write custom rules (or manually analyze the tensors) and modify your training script minimally to enable SageMaker Debugger.
+Here you write custom rules (or manually analyze the tensors) and modify your training script minimally to enable SageMaker Debugger on a non-SageMaker Environment such as your local machine.
 For an example of this, see [Running Locally](#running-locally).

 The reason for different setups is that SageMaker Zero Script Change (via AWS Deep Learning Containers) uses custom framework forks of TensorFlow, PyTorch, MXNet, and XGBoost which add the `Hook` to the training job and save requested tensors automatically.
-These framework forks are not available in custom containers or non-SM environments, so you must modify your training script in these environments.
+These framework forks are not available in custom containers or non-SageMaker environments, so you must modify your training script in these environments.

-** not on SageMaker environments like DLC

 ## Examples